Category: fashion

 Tiffanie is an author, activist and founder of the Rule of Five campaign and the sustainable luxury concept @agora-ibiza.
 You can read more of her work on Substack at It’s Not Sustainable

-• Landmark rulings in Bangladesh could transform the garment industry.
+• Landmark rulings in Bangladesh.

 For the fashion industry, out of sight too often means out of mind.
 This means that certain indiscretions can easily fly under the radar.
 This is true when it comes to emissions and even more so when it comes to the human element of the global supply chain.